Old Windsor Road

-Old Windsor Road is a notable and historic road in Sydney, Australia.
+Old Windsor Road is a notable and historic road in Sydney, New South Wales, Australia.
 It starts from Kellyville, New South Wales and ends at Northmead, New South Wales, just north of Parramatta, and acts as part of a main arterial between Parramatta and Windsor.
 A section at its southeastern end is a constituent part of Cumberland Highway.

 Route

 Old Windsor Road commences at the intersection with Windsor Road in Kellyville, and runs in a southeasterly direction as a dual-carriageway, 4-lane road, widening to 6 lanes at the intersection with Seven Hills Road, narrowing back to 4 lanes at the intersection with Abbott Road and the southbound ramps to M2 Hills Motorway, then widening again to 6 lanes at Fitzwilliam Road.
 It meets Cumberland Highway at the intersection of Hart Drive in Constitution Hill and continues in a southeasterly direction as part of Cumberland Highway, before meeting and merging into Briens Road at an intersection in Northmead; Cumberland Highway continues east along Briens Road.

 The North-West T-way runs alongside the entire length of Old Windsor Road.
 Windsor is connected to Parramatta via the 31 km Windsor Road cycleway, with much of its route via the North-West T-way, adjacent to the Old Windsor Road.